HantigC/dotfiles/README.md

 make setup   # or: make install
 ```

-This runs every `setup_<tool>` target listed in the `CONFIGS` variable at the
+This runs every tool's target listed in the `CONFIGS` variable at the top of
-top of the `Makefile`.
+the `Makefile`.
 See what it will install without doing anything with:

 ```sh
 make list        # prints the configs that will be installed